gradeawarrior/python-interview-problems/README.md

 This project is primarily used for test development of common interview questions.
 The implementation for these questions can be found under the ```project``` directory.
 This is the equivalent of the ```src``` directory.

-Unittests are written for the code, and can be funder under the ```tests``` directory.
-Assuming you have all dependencies installed, you can execute all the unittests via:
+Unittests are written for the code, and can be found under under the ```tests``` directory.
+Assuming that you have all dependencies installed, you can execute all the unittests via:

 	$ make test